|

 Gariz Genuine Leather Camera Wrist Strap

-If you want a really simple wrist strap the Gariz is great.
+If you want a really simple wrist strap, the Gariz is great.
 I have a few and have had them for years.
-Some of them are really beat up but still hold together well.
+Some of them are beat up now but still hold together well.
 The colors do fade after a while.
-They do have that sort of mass-produced made in China feel to them, but they’re still very durable and well made. – Amazon
+They do have that sort of mass-produced, made-in-China feel to them, but they’re still very durable and well-made.

 Gordy’s Camera Straps

 Gordy’s makes some great full straps as well as leather wrist straps.
-If I had to pick I would take a Gordy’s over the Gariz since they are both a similar price.
-The Gordy’s strap has more of a handcrafted feel, where as the Gariz feels a bit more China made / mass-produced. – Gordyscamerastraps.com
+If I had to pick, I would take a Gordy’s over the Gariz since they are both at a similar price.
+The Gordy’s strap has more of a handcrafted feel, whereas the Gariz feels a bit more China-made/mass-produced.

 Hard Graft Slide Camera Wrist Strap